MoralisWeb3/docs/docs/01-web3-data-api/evm/getting-started/quickstart-nextjs.md

 This tutorial shows you how to create a basic NextJS dapp that uses the [@moralisweb3/next](https://www.npmjs.com/package/@moralisweb3/next) to display native balance.

-You can find the repository with the final code here: <https://github.com/MoralisWeb3/demo-apps/tree/main/nextjs>
+You can find the repository with the final code [here](https://github.com/MoralisWeb3/demo-apps/tree/main/nextjs)

 ![](/img/content/b66bc70-image.webp)